laallein/origamIM/README.md

 Allein, Liesbeth, and Marie-Francine Moens.
 "OrigamIM: An Ambiguous Dataset of Sentence Interpretations, Implicit Moral Judgments and Reader Impressions."  _Proceedings of the 3rd Workshop on Perspectivist Approaches to NLP @LREC-COLING 2024_ (2024).

+(*) Allein, Liesbeth, Maria Mihaela Trusca, and Marie-Francine Moens.
+"Interpretation modeling: Social grounding of sentences by reasoning over their implicit moral judgments." _Artificial Intelligence_ (2024).

-Please cite this paper when using the origamIM dataset.
+(*) Please cite this paper when using the origamIM dataset.

 ## Data